• Skip to main content

 Miyoko’s Cultured Farmhouse Cheddar Style slices: Because these slices are cultured, I like eating them straight out of the package or on crackers as opposed to heating them.

-How to cut and bake Vegan Cheez-Its
+How to Make Homemade Vegan Cheez-Its

 Slice whatever vegan cheese brand you like into squares using a knife or fluted pastry cutter.